-Svetlana Stalin, the daughter of Josef Stalin, leader of Russia from 1922-1953, accompanied her father at death's door and said that she would never sit alongside an unbeliever who was dying again.
 She said that he went into Hell kicking and screaming.
 "It is a fearful thing to fall into the hands of the living God" (Hebrews 10:31).
-Voltaire was said to have died crying out in torment, as was King Charles the ninth of France, David Hume, and Thomas Pain.
+Voltaire was said to have died crying out in torment, as was King Charles the ninth of France, David Hume, and Thomas Paine.
 Speaking for those who do know God, C.M.
 Ward said, "No Christian has ever been known to recant on his deathbed."

 1) Why would a loving God send anyone to Hell?
-How bad does a person have to be sent to Hell?
-Is there a line that a person crosses?
+How bad does a person have to be to be sent to Hell?
+Is there a sin that is one too many?

-16For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
-17For God did not send his Son into the world to condemn the world, but to save the world through him.
-18Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God's one and only Son (John 3:16-18).
+For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
+For God did not send his Son into the world to condemn the world, but to save the world through him.
+Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God's one and only Son (John 3:16-18).

 The creator God has established the way to salvation.
-The situation is that the entire human race is in the same boat.
-We have all fallen short of God's ideal for living.
+The situation is that the entire human race has fallen short of God's ideal for living.
 None of us can say we have never sinned.
 If you have only sinned once, then it is enough to make you a sinner.
 We all suffer from the same disease.
 Sin is what eternally separates us from God.
 James puts it this way, "For whoever keeps the whole law and yet stumbles at just one point is guilty of breaking all of it" (James 2:10).
-If there could have been another way for God to get you to heaven, apart from sending His Son to die a cruel and torturous death, don't you think He would have taken it?
-He has given Man the gift of free will, but His justice demands that rebellion has to be penalized.
+If there could have been another way for God to get you to heaven, apart from sending His Son to die a cruel and torturous death, don't you think God would have taken it?
+God has given Man the gift of free will, but His justice demands that rebellion be penalized.
 A holy God cannot allow sin to be in His presence: "Your eyes are too pure to look on evil; you cannot tolerate wrongdoing" (Habakkuk 1:13).
-So, He honors the choices that a rebel who refuses to repent has made.
+So, God honors the choice that a rebel who refuses to repent has made.

-In God's love for the human race, He has initiated a rescue plan.
-The Son of God would take on human form and be a substitute to take the place of guilty man, taking the punishment upon Himself.
-In that way, His justice would be satisfied, and He can reach out in love to save all who will turn their lives over to Him and walk in obedience to Him.
-When we repent and receive Christ, the Spirit of God gives us the power to live for Christ.
-We also hold the answer for others, and the Holy Spirit provides us with the strength and boldness to speak to people about God's rescue plan for the human race.
-We damage Satan's kingdom when we talk about the truth of
+In God's love for humanity, He has initiated a rescue plan.
+The Son of God took on human form and became a substitute to take the place of guilty man, taking the punishment upon Himself.
+In that way, His justice would be satisfied, and He can reach out in love to save all who will turn to Him and walk in obedience to the Gospel.